 Giving dextrose gel to treat hypoglycaemia (alongside feeding) is more effective than feeding alone.

-It may be worth considering dextrose gel along with feeding for first-line management of hypoglycaemia.
+It may be worth considering dextrose gel, along with feeding, as first-line management of hypoglycaemia.

-Most of the hypoglycaemia guidelines in the hospitals I have worked at have involved feeding as a first-line treatment, and many new guidelines are moving away from being hastily aggressive (i.e. IV dextrose boluses) in their treatment of hypoglycaemia in newborns.
+Most hypoglycaemia guidelines at the hospitals I have worked at have included feeding as a first-line treatment, and many new guidelines are moving away from hastily aggressive (i.e., IV dextrose boluses) treatment of hypoglycaemia in newborns.